 * BetaBitch: Caroline mostly, although Donna and Jill herself also fill this role.
 Jill actually calls attention to this near the end, calling Caroline out on being Wendy's lapdog when they corner her in the bathroom.

-* BreakTheHaughty: Actually averted, because Jill doesn't really learn anything (or at least not the lesson she SHOULD have learned) from becoming the target of bullying herself.
+* BreakTheHaughty: Averted, because Jill doesn't really learn anything (or at least not the lesson she SHOULD have learned) from becoming the target of bullying herself.

 * CreepyChild: Wendy and her followers are a borderline example.
 They ''write lists'' of new ways to torment Linda, including ''forcibly undressing her'' on two separate occasions.
 Later, Wendy and her gang attack Jill at the bus stop and throw her books on the ground.

 * DoubleStandard: Touched on regarding overweight males versus overweight females.
-Jill notes that one of the boys gleefully tormenting Linda is extremely overweight.
+Jill notes that one of the boys gleefully tormenting Linda for her "blubber" is extremely overweight and is, in fact, fatter than her.
 Even better, he's jumping rope to a mocking chant directed towards the title character.
 Special attention is called to his undulating rolls of fat in the narration.

 * HeIsNotMyBoyfriend: Warren Winkler is a creepy (so Jill says) kid whose parents are good friends with Jill's parents.
 It's implied that the kids' parents believe the two of them will become friends (or more) when they get older.
 Wendy later seizes on this as one of Jill's sore spots and uses it to torment her.